 Scott says love compels us to forgive, no matter what.
 No conditions, no excuses, no exceptions.

-Does it mean Scott condones the killing of his parents?
+Does it mean Scott condone the killing of his parents?
 Of course not.
 But he understands that forgiveness has nothing to do with the man’s actions.
 He recognizes the killing from the “killer,” the doing from the being.
 He forgives the man for he didn’t know his doing.
 He didn’t know he was in pain and suffering, and killing became his way out.
 (A painful price we pay for repressing ourselves)

 Scott found that empathy and compassion are direct paths to forgiveness.
-He put himself in the shoes of the man who killed his parents and realized the man was suffering just as he, just like any human being.
+He put himself in the shoes of the man who killed his parents and realized the man was suffering just as he was, just like any human being.
 It doesn’t justify the killing, it justifies the forgiveness.
 And forgiveness did find Scott.

 Forgiveness is our biggest teacher in learning love.
 It teaches us that what we can’t forgive in others are parts of us that we haven’t forgiven yet.
 They are the wounded parts of ourselves that need healing to make us whole.